UniversalDependencies/UD_Norwegian-Nynorsk/README.md

 ### SYNTAX
-The syntactic annotation in the Norwegian UD treebank conforms to the UD guidelines, adding language-specific relations for relative clauses (`acl:relcl`) and verb particles (`compound:prt`).
-The annotation has been automatically converted to UD from the original dependency scheme described in Solberg et. al. (2014) and further described in the NDT guidelines (Kinn et. al.).
+The syntactic annotation in the Norwegian UD treebank conforms to the UD guidelines, adding a language-specific relation for relative clauses (`acl:relcl`).
+The annotation has been automatically converted to
+UD from the original dependency scheme described in Solberg et. al. (2014) and further described in the NDT guidelines (Kinn et. al.).